 - A Use standard method as a minimum for housing targets.
 (NB this is a medium growth option and may require land release from the Green Belt). - B Reduce the amount of housing required in order to avoid the loss of Green Belt, reduce harm to environmental assets and deliver a sustainable distribution of development. - C Increase the minimum amount of housing required, if justified, by using an alternative methodology to the standard method for calculating housing need.
-This alternative method would consider demographic trends, market signals and economic forecasts. - 8.36 A summary of the appraisal of these options against the sustainability objectives is below.
-Appendix D contains a detailed explanation of these appraisals and justifications for the identified effects.
+This alternative method would consider demographic trends, market signals and economic forecasts. - 8.36 Additional options have been considered based on the National Planning Policy Framework (2024) transitional arrangements in relation to housing targets.